 9. Albuquerque International Balloon Fiesta

 Another famous attraction in Albuquerque is their International Balloon Fiesta.
 The dry climate of the city makes for a great environment for hot air ballooning, which is why it has a dedicated festival every year.
 On the first week of every October, people gather in the Balloon Fiesta Park for a full week to release hot air balloons into the sky.
+There’s a really cool balloon simulator too.

 During the night, the sky lights up, as people release hundreds of glowing hot air balloons.
 It is a great place for photographers looking to get that one perfect picture.
 Spending the night underneath these balloons can also be very romantic, as you stare off into the sky with your significant other by your side.